 Child poverty is an urgent and preventable crisis that harms children and hurts our nation, costing us more than $700 billion each year.

-And yet, it’s been more than 30 years since candidates for president were asked what they would do about child poverty on a debate stage.
+And yet, it’s been 20 years since candidates for president were asked what they would do about child poverty on a debate stage.
 That’s an entire generation of children growing up in poverty while our nation failed to act.

 Thank you for speaking out for our nation’s children.